-Employees

-As of March 1, 2020, we had 93 full-time employees, of which 70 employees are engaged in research and development activities and 23 are engaged in general and administrative activities.
-None of our employees is represented by a labor union or covered by a collective bargaining agreement.
+Employees.
+As of March 1, 2021, we had 119 full-time employees, of which 87 employees are engaged in research and development activities and 32 are engaged in general and administrative activities.
+All of our employees are based in the United States and most are based in Massachusetts.
+During 2020, we enhanced our capabilities by adding 34 new full-time employees.
+The new employees were hired to support a variety of functions and key initiatives, including extending our research, clinical and pre-clinical pipeline development, with hires in clinical development and operations, research, and general and administrative functions.
+None of our employees is represented by a labor union or covered by a collective bargaining agreement, and we believe our relationship with our employees is good.